dbucher97/fast-qaoa-c/README.md

 # Fast-QAOA

-A fast and leightweight Quantum Approximate Optimization Ansatz simulator with fast differentiation written in C.
+A fast and lightweight Quantum Approximate Optimization Ansatz simulator with fast differentiation is written in C.

 ## Installation

-Fast-QAOA depends on roughtly nothing, On the python side, it requires `numpy` and on the C side, it requires `liblbfgs`, wich is availible through most package managers.
+Fast-QAOA depends on roughly nothing, On the Python side, it requires `numpy`, and on the C side, it requires `liblbfgs`, which is available through most package managers.

 ```
 poetry install
 ```
 should install the dependencies and build the C dependencies.
 The Makefile should work on Linux and MacOs (Apple-Silicon) systems.
-However, manual adjustemnts might be neccessary is some cases.
+However, manual adjustments might be necessary in some cases.

 ## Concept

 Fast-QAOA relies on the fact that the optimization problem gets brute forced in each application of the problem Hamiltonian evolution of QAOA.
-In deep circuits, as well as, for paramter optimization, the brute forced result can be stored and directly applied by multiplication on the statevector.
+In deep circuits, as well as, for parameter optimization, the brute-forced result can be stored and directly applied by multiplication on the state vector.

-Fruthermore, the application of the mixer hamiltonian, commonly an application of Pauli-X-rotations on all qubits has a similar structure to the Fast-Fourier-Transform.
+Furthermore, the application of the mixer Hamiltonian, commonly an application of Pauli-X-rotations on all qubits have a similar structure to the Fast-Fourier-Transform.
 Only O(N log N) operations are therefore required for one iteration.
-Likewiese to FFT, the simultaneous application of two gates may save some operations (In FFT these are called radix-4-butterflies).
+Likewise to FFT, the simultaneous application of two gates may save some operations (In FFT these are called radix-4-butterflies).
 This implementation prefers two-gate applications over single-gate ones.